 In a Continent with the heaviest food safety burden, World Health Organization (WHO) places the global health burden of food-borne disease on par with HIV/AIDS, TB, or malaria, or an estimated 137,000 lives every year in Africa.

 It also estimates that human capital losses in Africa amount to US$16.7 billion per year.

 According to the CGIAR, the task of addressing the health impacts of food-borne diseases and food safety in Africa is complex and deeply connected to larger nutrition challenges.
 Children, the elderly, pregnant women, and those who are immunodeficient are most at risk from the effects of foodborne disease and are also among the groups most nutritionally at risk.
 Consuming a more diverse diet is a key way to combat the multiple burdens of malnutrition, including stunting and undernutrition, but the most nutrient-rich foods, like dairy, meat, and vegetables, are also among the riskiest from a food safety perspective.

 The World Bank estimates that in 2016, Nigeria, South Africa, and Angola each had food-borne disease costs exceeding US$1 billion.

 The effect of poor quality and unsafe products is not just on the food side.
 The WHO estimates that 100,000 people die every year in Africa due to fake and poor quality drugs that are prevalent in the Continent.

-The impact of an unsafe food safety environment in Africa further effects African countries as they are excluded from markets for high-risk foods, and future trade opportunities are lost.
+The impact of an unsafe food and drug safety environment in Africa affects African countries as they are excluded from markets for high-risk foods, and future trade opportunities are lost.